tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - study patients with various cancers treated with PD-1 blockade
  - **identify 23 immune-related genes/signatures linked to response and progression-free survival**
  - **PD1 gene expression along with 12 signatures tracking CD8 and CD4 T-cell activation, natural killer cells, and IFN activation associated significantly with non-progressive disease and progression free survival**
+# Immune tolerance in liver disease
+ - incomplete activation of CD8<sup>+</sup> T cells (proliferation but then clonal exhaustion or death of T cells)
+ - poor CD4<sup>+</sup> T cell activation (liver APCs express inhibitory cytokines and co-inhibitory ligands)
+ - myeloid cells mediate immunosuppression (Kupffer cells are myeloid-derived suppressor cells, promote Treg activation along with DCs)
+# Immune tolerance: what is unique about the liver
+ - liver continuously exposed to food and microbial antigens from intestine, barrier towards environmental antigens
+ - liver also exposed to neoantigens from metabolism
+ - risk of immune activation in liver higher than other organs due to these antigen exposures
+ - therefore, liver has acquired mechanisms of immune tolerance to avoid overactive immune response
+ - liver allografts are accepted across MHC mismatches without immunosuppression due to liver immune tolerance
+ - non-liver allografts also rejected less with co-transplantation of liver allograft, **not sure how this induces systemic tolerance but very interesting**
 # Improving CAR-T immunotherapy: overcoming the challenges of T cell exhaustion
  - **CAR (chimeric antigen receptor) allows modified T cells to mount antigen-specific immune response to cells bearing CAR target antigen independently of MHC**
  - CAR T cell therapy failure often attributed to antigen escape (selection pressure under CAR T surveillance leads to emergence of antigen-negative tumors), but relapse can occur with antigen-positive tumors (can be hard for CAR T cells to access tumor cells for example due to regulatory T cells in tumor secreting inhibitory cytokines)